pabloagn/nixos-dotfiles/flake/modules/services/README.md

 # Service Modules

-This directory contains configuration for Service Modules.
+This directory contains configuration for **system-level**, **persistent** services.

+These are part of the core OS functionality (e.g., a main PostgreSQL server, nginx, Docker daemon, system monitoring).
+They are managed by systemd system units.

 ## Contents